BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 - Enable the taskbar icon to re-display the GUI when double-clicked / add an "Open" item on it's right clic menu.

+- Pressing Enter in edit fields should trigger the corresponding "Apply" button, instead of launching the "Check for Updates" function.

 - Pressing F1 and then F2 in quick succession should queue the macros in memory, rather than behaving unpredictably.

 - I've noticed once that the script wonldn't work if the "Rockstar Games Launcher" window was opened.
 Try closing it, and everything should work fine.